kradt/book-system/README.md

 docker-compose down
 ```

 That's it!
-You're now ready to start using the Book-Service API with Docker Compose on your local machine.
+You're now ready to start using the Book-System API with Docker Compose on your local machine.